aguinot/vscode_slurm/README.md

-# vscode_candide
+# vscode_zlurm

-Allow one to start `VSCode tunnel` in CANDIDE compute nodes.
+Allow one to start `VSCode tunnel` on Slurm compute nodes.

-## Setup VSCode on CANDIDE
+## Setup VSCode on the cluster

 You can find information [here](https://code.visualstudio.com/docs/remote/tunnels).

 &emsp;1\.
-Get VSCode CLI on CANDIDE
+Get VSCode CLI on the cluster
    ```bach
     curl -Lk 'https://code.visualstudio.com/sha/download?build=stable&os=cli-alpine-x64' --output vscode_cli.tar.gz
     tar -xf vscode_cli.tar.gz
    ```
 Once you have un-tar the archive you will get an executable code which you can add to your PATH.

 &emsp;2\.
-Setup the tunnel on CANDIDE (this is done only once).
+Setup the tunnel on the cluster (this is done only once).
 ```bach
 code tunnel
 ```